Awareness Series Part 2

 I considered the type of energies I would have to deal with, how they could affect me and "what they could do" and then how I would have to deal with them.
 Nothing else mattered, and when I was ready, and my friend as well, we went and took care of the energy in fairly short order.

 One should do this when shielding from energies, doing healing or other types of energy work.
-It does take time to be able to clear away thoughts quickly, but if you can find the root concepts that will take away your focus you can deal with them rather with many individual thoughts.
+It does take time to be able to clear away thoughts quickly, but if you can find the root concepts that will take away your focus you can deal with them rather than with many individual thoughts.
 It does get easier with practice.
 This is what I do whenever I am reading energy as well, I quickly put all my attention on being open to what I perceive and make all other concerns irrelevant.

 I have not touched on the affect our minds pre-processing of what we perceive has on our attention because it did not apply to the example.
 Pre-processing happens because our minds have become programmed to only pay attention to certain things and to either avoid or ignore other aspects.
 These thoughts are typically either very subtle or too painful to consider.
 We will only be aware of them once we have cleared some of the "bigger" issues.
 I touched on this in the June 3rd Thought Of the Day on Playing with our Minds Editor.
 The more we let go of our issues the more our mind gives us to see.